Utsava murti: Etymology

-The term is derived from the Sanskrit word utsavam, a festival predominantly associated with the Hindu religion.
-In Hinduism, it refers to the festival deity's murti, usually taken during temple festival processions.
+The term utsava is broken down into two root words ut – "removal" and sava – "sorrows."
+Collectively known as "removal of worldly sorrows."
+The second term murti means "manifestation of divinity."
+Utsava murti is also translated as "festival image" or "idol used for procession."

 Images

 An utsava murti is generally made of metal, whereas a mulavar murti is usually made of stone.
 Ablutions are performed on the utsavar images during daily prayer, or during festivals.
 It is performed in a sequence with various material like milk, curd, honey, and sugar.
 These are meant to indicate five elemental aspects of earth, and with the ablution, prayers are sought to please the five natural elements.
 The metal images of utsavar, or the utsava murtis, are usually placed in the sanctum sanctorum during the day time of worship.
 During the last worship practice, called Ardhajamam in South Indian temples, there is a lengthy proceeding when sacred verses praising the deities are recited.
 These utsavars are usually made of bronze and stored in the respective shrines of the deities.
 Panchaloha is a term for traditional five-metal alloys of sacred significance used for making Hindu temple icons.
 The tradition started from the Chola era from the 7th century, and continues during the modern era.